mstksg/inCode/copy/entries/five-point-haskell-2.md

 to preserve this property on a single function?
 You can't declare struct-level `const` on a single argument!

-Instead, we can make enforce this by making `userId`'s type parameterized:
+Instead, we can enforce this by making `userId`'s type parameterized:

 ```haskell
 data User uid = User